praezi/rust-emse-2020/rustsec/README.md

 Simple name of the type without relative path information.

 ##### `"package_name"`
-A crate's published name identifier on [crates.io](https://crates.io).
+Name of the crate on [crates.io](https://crates.io).
 If there is a `null` value, the type belongs to a standard crate of `rustc`.

 ##### `"package_version"`
-A valid release on [crates.io](https://crates.io).
+A valid release of the crate on [crates.io](https://crates.io).
 If there is a `null` value present, the custom type information needs to be replaced by one from a resolved version.
 Follow the steps [here](README.md#cg-node---steps-to-replace-a-placeholder-function-with-a-concrete-function)

 ##### `"relative_def_id"`
 A relative or logical path leading to declared `Struct`.
-If there is a `null` value, it is not a custom type but a primitive or generic type.
+If there is a `null` value, it is a primitive or generic type.

-### Data Type - Lookup up a type using a relative_def_id from a CG Node.
+### Data Type - Lookup up a type using a `relative_def_id` from a CG Node.

 In the [wayland-client v0.25.0](https://lima.ewi.tudelft.nl/cratesio/wayland-client/0.25.0/callgraph.json) callgraph, we have the following function we would like to look up the type information for: